gherardovarando/leaflet-map-builder/README.md

 ## demo at <https://gherardovarando.github.io/leaflet-map-builder/>

-leaflet-map-builder is a leaflet plugin that permits to build a leaflet map starting from a configuration object that can be easily stored in JSON format. leaflet-map-builder can create the following type of layers:
+leaflet-map-builder is a leaflet plugin that permits to build a leaflet map starting from a configuration object that can be easily stored in JSON format (see [map.schema.json](https://github.com/gherardovarando/map.schema.json)). leaflet-map-builder can create the following type of layers:

 - tileLayer
 - tileLayerWMS